contao/docs/docs/manual/system/settings.en.md

 {{< version "4.10" >}}

 In many cases, SMTP servers do not allow sending from any sender address.
-In most cases, the sender address must match the SMTP server access data used.
+Oftentimes the sender address must match the SMTP server credentials.
 Especially in multi-domain installations of Contao it might be important that the sender address of the emails that Contao sends matches the domain.
+Or you might want to have different sender addresses for different front end forms created via the Contao form generator.

 Since Contao **4.10**, it is possible to use multiple email configurations in Contao.
 These configurations can be selected per website root, per form and per newsletter channel.
 For each e-mail configuration, you can also set the